 In all versions from Spring Creek, spring-loaded pins slip into different positions on the bar, extending the floats fully out for the flattest ride or bringing them alongside the hull for streamlined traveling.
 Floats also adjust vertically, so you can set them to ride the water or cruise just above it.
 Though I can’t recommend anyone else do this, I found the outriggers reliable enough that I put a lawn recliner in my Mirage and slept overnight on the lake, tied up to the top of a tree in deep water.
 Kind of exciting and a little colder than I expected, but I never felt endangered.
-The Wave Armor Stabilizer Kit provides a similar system designed for kayaks, simple and reliable.
-No longer sold through Amazon, the Spring Creek version can still be purchased online.

 If you’re the DIY type and hope to save a little money through scavenging and ingenuity, here’s a book that helps.
 John Wansor, an Alaskan fisherman and boatbuilder living in Seattle, designed a traditional single-float outrigger good enough to hold up in Alaskan conditions, yet small enough to cartop.
 He’s a welder and a blacksmith, so don’t expect a rig made out of styrofoam and PVC.
 You’ll need some skills to follow his directions but you’ll wind up with something rugged and useful.
 I’ve had a Spring Creek sailing system out in 45 mph winds, ten mph above the recommended limit for it, and you spend a lot of time putting it back together under those conditions.
 Wansor’s rig holds up.